DomiKamu/OhmerPrems/docs/modules/FranKe/Manual.md

 ![](_img/InputJacks.png)

-All input jacks are located at the left side of the module (arranged vertically).
+All 8 input jacks are located at the left side of the module (arranged vertically).

-From top to bottom:
+Description of each, from top to bottom:

 **CLOCK** input jack can be patched (connected) to any clocking source module, or similar (may be a LFO, manual CV source, master or slave clock module), who produces +10V 1ms triggers (also named _pulses_), or analog voltage (BPM-CV technique, more stable and instant for variations).
 Clock source nature can be changed from module's SETUP, by pressing the SETUP button (located just above PATTERN mini-display).